raspberrypilearning/becca-test-project/en/step_3.md

 --- task ---

-To do toggle between the buttons, use a `variable`{:class="block3variables"} block variable and name it button.
-If you like you can add a blue tick to help you see what is being stored.
+To toggle between the buttons, make a new `variable`{:class="block3variables"} and name it button.

 ![pop-up new variable name box in Scratch](images/make-variable.png)